ilaborie/blog/src/pages/akka-behavior-levels/index.md

 - [Dispatcher behavior](../dispatcher-behavior/)
 - [Mailbox and ForkJoinTask](../mailbox-and-fork-join-task/)

-`Dispatcher`'s associated `ExecutorService` schedules a `ForkJointTask` to be run on in a pool of threads, and that `ForkJoinTask` is actually an Akka (internal) `Mailbox` as `Mailbox extends ForkJointTask`. `Mailbox`'s `run` method eventually invokes the `receive` method of your `Actor`.
+`Dispatcher`'s associated `ExecutorService` schedules a `ForkJointTask` to be run on in a pool of threads, and that `ForkJoinTask` is actually an Akka (internal) `Mailbox` as `Mailbox extends ForkJointTask`.

+`Mailbox`'s `run` method eventually invokes the `receive` method of your `Actor`.

-## The lowest level: Akka application as huge fork-join application
+## The lowest level: Akka application as huge ForkJoinTask application

 <iframe width="640" height="360" src="https://www.youtube.com/embed/572YLMHWeT4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Up to this point, you have seen that actual execution of `Actor` code (the `receive` method) is done by calling the `run` method of `ForkJoinTask`.
 Taking a step further, looking at this from the `Executor`/`ExecutorService` point of view:

 - [Executor/ExecutorService in Java, and ExecutionContext behind Future in Scala](../executor-and-execution-context/)

-You can see your Akka application as a huge fork-join application, where you excecute your domain/business logic from `ForkJoinTask`'s `run` method.
-One caveat is that although it is `ForkJoinTask`, Akka does not use fork-join mechanism to execute the `Actor` internal code. (i.e.) Akka doesn't use `fork`, `join` or `invoke(All)` methods from `ForkJoinTask` but use the simple `run` method, in an event style which is described in the middle of `ForkJoinTask`'s [javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinTask.html).
+you can see your Akka application as a huge `ForkJoinTask` application, where you excecute your domain/business logic from `ForkJoinTask`'s `run` method.

+One caveat is that although it is `ForkJoinTask`, Akka does not use fork-join mechanism to execute the `Actor` internal code. (i.e.) Akka doesn't use `fork`, `join` or `invokeAll` methods from `ForkJoinTask` but uses the simple `run` method, in an event style which is described in the middle of `ForkJoinTask`'s [javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinTask.html).

 `ForkJoinPool` is the default `ExecutorService` for the default `Dispatcher`.
 The reason why `ForkJoinPool` was chosen as default was its performance considering Akka's use cases.
-More detail about it can be found in previous Akka's official blog, LET IT CRASH - [Scalability of Fork Join Pool](http://letitcrash.com/post/17607272336/scalability-of-fork-join-pool).
+More detail about the reason can be found in previous Akka's official blog, LET IT CRASH - [Scalability of Fork Join Pool](http://letitcrash.com/post/17607272336/scalability-of-fork-join-pool).

 From here, you can even go deeper, outside of/below Akka, like how Java's `ForkJoinTask` and `ForkJoinPool` work or even how OS schedules tasks on multiple threads.
-Those are out of scope of this article, but if you are interested, please go ahead (hopefully I might cover them at some point later).
+Those are out of scope of this article, but if you are interested, please go ahead! (hopefully I might cover them at some point later).

 ## References

 Javadoc of `java.util.concurrent.ForkJoinTask` at -  https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinTask.html
 - Official documentation of Akka Mailbox at https://doc.akka.io/docs/akka/current/mailboxes.html
-- Official documentation of Akka Dispatcher at https://doc.akka.io/docs/akka/2.5/dispatchers.html A LET IT CRASH blog post explaining efficiency of `ForkJoinPool` - [Scalability of Fork Join Pool](http://letitcrash.com/post/17607272336/scalability-of-fork-join-pool)
+- Official documentation of Akka Dispatcher at https://doc.akka.io/docs/akka/2.5/dispatchers.html
+- A LET IT CRASH blog post explaining efficiency of `ForkJoinPool` - [Scalability of Fork Join Pool](http://letitcrash.com/post/17607272336/scalability-of-fork-join-pool)
-A discussion with Doug Lea, linked from the above LET IT CRASH blog article, who lead the design and implementation of Java's `ForkJoinPool` - (http://cs.oswego.edu/pipermail/concurrency-interest/2012-January/008987.html)
+- A discussion with Doug Lea, linked from the above LET IT CRASH blog article, who lead the design and implementation of Java's `ForkJoinPool` - http://cs.oswego.edu/pipermail/concurrency-interest/2012-January/008987.html